device42/traceroute_tags/README.md

 * Save a copy of configuration.xml.sample as configuration.xml.
 * Enter your URL, User, Password (lines 4-6).
 * Update your DOQL according to your requirements (lines 7).
-* configure hop count and timeout(ms) (lines 9-10).
+* Configure hop count and timeout(ms) (lines 9-10).
-* set tag information for devices and ip (lines 11-12).
-You can remove anyone of success, no-device, failure, it will not update tags.
+* Set tag information for devices and IPs (lines 11-12).
+You can remove any of the success, no-device, or failure attributes to not update tags for those conditions.